pandeyganesh20/Gridgame/README.md

 //GANESH PANDEY

-This is the final project of the CSCI 313 related with the javascript.
+This is the project related with the javascript.
 Also, this is the first time I have implemented javascript.

 In my project entitled"CS 313 Grid Game", the major target of player is to accomplish the all 3 levels.
 Upon running the project, first level appears.
 So, the rule to get to next level are: